When Domains Collide: An Activity Theory Exploration of Cross-Disciplinary Collaboration: Unpacking Embedded Collaboration Through an Activity-Theoretic Lens (RQ1)

 \textbf{(E1) Testing Responsibility. (\emph{Division of Labor})} With 89.44\%) agreement, DEs expect that SDEs should take responsibility for conducting software testing for their contributions. \textit{``validation or testing is expected [from SDEs]''} [DE1]. \textit{``I would expect [SDEs] to put a lot of thought into testing practices''} [DE11].
 In practice, however, SDEs often struggle in finding a fine line between upholding quality standards and being perceived as overbearing \textit{``[DEs] don’t want us to policing them and make their life hard''} [SDE5].

 \textbf{(E2) Improving Code Qualities. (\emph{Division of Labor})} DEs often expect SDEs to improve, refactor, and polish code, \textit{``I expect SDEs to speed up and professionalize my code''} [P\_SDE214]. \textit{``They are good at code''} [DE10].
-SDEs do not always agree with such task distributions \textit{``The DEs will need to spend a lot of their time learning...how to be engineers''} [SDE3].
+SDEs disagree with such task distributions \textit{``The DEs will need to spend a lot of their time learning...how to be engineers''} [SDE3].

 \textbf{(E3) Infrastructure Support and Technical Stewardship. (\emph{Community})} DEs also expect SDEs to provide not only infrastructure support and technical stewardship. \textit{``I expect SDE make life as easy as possible for both domain experts and themselves''} [DE1].\textit{``We expect [SDEs] develop a much better solution than we could, and it will be far more maintainable''} [DE2].
 Yet SDEs often navigate a contradiction, while they are expected to provide infrastructure and technical support, their guidance can easily be perceived as controlling or manipulating. \textit{``[SDEs] really like to introduce [infrastructures] that I have to use.
 I have no choice''}[DE10].